-A priority of legislation developed to eliminate surprise bills and protect patients should be to provide the requisite environment and support to foster contractual arrangements between providers and payers, tempering the monopsony function of insurance.
-Setting a federal benchmark payment based on the median in-network rate negotiated by health plans for the same or similar service that is provided by a physician in the same or similar specialty and provided in the geographical area region in which the medical service is furnished is unacceptable, and is not a fair market-based benchmark.
-The AANS and the CNS have significant concerns that using any in-network rates (or Medicare or a factor thereof) as a federal benchmark, median or otherwise, will systematically undervalue physician services, disincentivize plans from negotiating in good faith with physicians and will likely increase the number of out-of-network providers.
+Payment rates should be fair, market-based and transparent.
+As such, a priority of legislation developed to eliminate unanticipated medical bills and protect patients should be to provide the requisite environment and support to foster contractual arrangements between providers and payers, tempering the monopsony function of insurance.
+Under Option 3 of your draft bill, insurers would be required to pay the median in-network rate negotiated by health plans for the same or similar service that is provided by a physician in the same or similar specialty and provided in the geographical area region in which the medical service is furnished.

+This federal payment benchmark is unacceptable and does not provide market-based payment rates.
+The AANS and the CNS have significant concerns that using any in-network rates as a federal benchmark, median or otherwise, will systematically undervalue physician services, disincentivize plans from negotiating in good faith with physicians and will likely increase the number of out-of-network providers.
 Consider the following points: